megasanjay/zerorpc-node/README.md

 zerorpc-node
 ============

+##

+This is a personal fork for ElectronJS v6.x.
+Please use the official repository when it is updated for later versions of Electron.
+The official version, when updated, can be used for later versions of ZeroMQ.

+If you need to be upto date with the latest version on ZeroMQ, I would suggest [@hokiedsp](https://github.com/hokiedsp/zerorpc-node)'s version of zerorpc-node.
+Keep an eye out for memory leaks from ZeroMQ's beta branch v6.x

+##

 [![Build Status](https://travis-ci.org/0rpc/zerorpc-node.svg?branch=master)](https://travis-ci.org/0rpc/zerorpc-node)

 ZeroRPC is a communication layer for distributed systems. zerorpc-node is a port of the original [ZeroRPC](https://github.com/0rpc/zerorpc-python) for node.js.
 We have full client and server support for version 3 of the protocol, and clients/servers written in the Python version can communicate transparently with those written in node.js.
 This project is in alpha.